lley154/atomic-swap-open-protocol/README.md

 #### Install a browser wallet
 Currently only [Nami](https://chrome.google.com/webstore/detail/nami/lpfcbjknijpeeillifnkikgncikgfhdo) and [Eternl](https://chrome.google.com/webstore/detail/eternl/kmhcihpebfmpgmihbkipmjlmmioameka) are the browser extension wallets supported.
 You will need to create 2 accounts, one for the seller and the other for the buyer.
 By default, the preprod network is used but this a global variable in the main index.tsx file that can be changed.

-### Please Note: This is a demo client and not intended for production use
+### Please Note: This is a reference client and not intended for production use